Happyyguyy/navertoyoutubeplayer/README.md

 extension listens to the current play time and load percentages and adjusts the web player progress bar.

+defaults to hardcoded playlist when daily quota is reached

 todo:

 add feature to youtube fallback when youtube data api quota reached.

+add feature to cache youtube video ids to limit api calls for repeated plays: use chrome extension storage api.